mrrusof/mrrusof.github.io/_posts/2016-03-21-ecological-bin-packing.markdown

 CBG 50
 {% endhighlight %}

-# Solution
+# Analysis

+For a given input, the answer is the first configuration in alphabetical order that corresponds to the minimum cost.
-We compute the cost of candidate solutions in alphabetical order and select the first that has the minimum bottle movements.
+Thus, for the given input we compute the cost of candidate configurations in alphabetical order and answer with the first that corresponds to the minimum cost.

 Consider the following input.

 {% highlight asciidoc %}
 1  2  3  4  5  6  7  8  9